Best FIFA Men’s Player 2018-19: Barcelona's Lionel Messi beats Liverpool's Virgil van Dijk and Cristiano Ronaldo to lift award | Goal.com

 Winner of #TheBest FIFA Men's Player 2019 🏆 #TheBest | #FIFAFootballAwards pic.twitter.com/MKh2wV5T1M

-There was no stopping Messi, who was also named to the FIFA Men's World XI alongside Virgil van Dijk, Cristiano Ronaldo, Luka Modric, Alisson Becker, Marcelo, Matthijs de Ligt, Sergio Ramos, Eden Hazard and Kylian Mbappe.
+There was no stopping Messi, this year, though, as he was also named to the FIFA Men's World XI alongside Van Dijk, Ronaldo, Modric, Alisson Becker, Marcelo, Matthijs de Ligt, Sergio Ramos, Eden Hazard and Kylian Mbappe.

+It wasn't all successful for the Barca star, though, as 18-year-old Hungarian Daniel Zsori topped Messi's strike against Real Betis to claim the Puskas Award.

-Many had pegged Van Dijk as the favourite to win the honour, as the Dutch defender had anchored a Liverpool backline widely considered the world's best.
+Many had pegged Van Dijk as the favourite to win the honour of this year's best player, as the Dutch defender had anchored a Liverpool backline widely considered the world's best.

 The Reds centre-back, who was named PFA Players' Player and Premier League Player of the Year, helped guide the team to a Champions League victory, having topped Messi's Barcelona along the way, while also leading the Netherlands to the Nations League final, where they fell to Ronaldo's Portugal.

-In addition to his international success, Ronaldo helped Juventus claim yet another Serie A title while finishing as the club's top goalscorer in all competitions while also claiming the Italian Super Cup.
+In addition to his international success, Ronaldo helped Juventus claim yet another Serie A title while also claiming the Italian Super Cup.

+Ronaldo finished as Juventus' top scorer across all competitions, having netted 28 goals in 43 matches, including 21 league goals, during his first campaign in Serie A.